xxxsarahfu/ES-project/Device1-7688mqtt/README.md

 ### Device1-7688mqtt
-This is one of the devices in this project - /Linkit Smart 7688 Duo by MediaTek + Adxl345/ as a sensor node.</br>
+This is one of the devices in this project - Linkit Smart 7688 Duo by MediaTek + Adxl345 as a sensor node.</br>
 * Protocol: MQTT</br>

 Since Linkit Samrt 7688 have 2 parts: MCU (compatible with Arduino) & MPU (OpenWrt, Linux), the two files are uploaded to MCU & MPU, respectively. </br>